percona/percona-server/doc/source/reliability/crash_resistant_replication.rst

 If this feature is enabled, the output will look like the following, with additional lines prefixed with a ``+`` symbol: ::

   ....
-  + InnoDB: Warning: innodb_overwrite_relay_log_info is enabled.
+  + InnoDB: Warning: innodb_recovery_update_relay_log is enabled.
 Updates of other storage engines may have problem of consistency.
   + InnoDB: relay-log.info is detected.
   + InnoDB: relay log: position 429, file name ./gauntlet3-relay-bin.000111
   + InnoDB: master log: position 280, file name gauntlet3-bin.000015